On the volume of a unit vector field in 3 dimensions via calibrations

 We are now interested in a calibration 3-form $\varphi$ on $T^1M$ which is a multiple of the geodesic flow (we only have $\theta$ and the invariant 2-forms to work with), this is, the wedge of $\theta$ with a 2-form $\omega$ of comass 1 on $e_0^\perp$.
-The definition of comass 1, for any form, is that $\varphi\leq\vol$ and that equality is attained, {in limit}, on the simple 3-vectors $\fraku\wedge\frakv\wedge\mathfrak{w}$, formed of unit tangent directions at the points of $T^1M$, cf. \cite[p.57]{HarLaw}.
+The definition of comass 1, for any form, is that $\varphi\leq\vol$ and that equality is attained as a supremum on simple 3-vectors $\fraku\wedge\frakv\wedge\mathfrak{w}$, formed of unit tangent directions at the points of $T^1M$, cf. \cite[p.57]{HarLaw}.